-(c) Nature and purpose of reserves
+(h) Nature and purpose of reserves

-Share option reserve
+Share-based payments reserve

-The share option reserve is recognized within contributed surplus and is used to recognize the fair value of equity-settled share-based payment transactions provided to employees, including key management personnel, as part of their remuneration.
-The fair value of stock options has been valued using the Black-

-Scholes option-pricing model.
-The fair value of these securities is added to the share option reserve over the vesting period of the securities.
-Upon exercise, the corresponding fair value related to the security is removed from the share option reserve and added to share capital.
-Refer to note 18 for further details of this plan.
+The share-based payments reserve is recognized within contributed surplus and is used to recognize the fair value of equity-settled share-based payment transactions provided to employees, including key management personnel, as part of their remuneration.
+The fair value of stock options has been valued using the Black-Scholes option-pricing model.
+The fair value of share-based payments in the form of RSUs was determined based on the five-day volume weighted average trading price of the Company's shares preceding the date of grant.
+The fair value of share-based payments in the form of DSUs was determined based on the closing price of the Company's common shares at the date of grant.
+The fair value of these securities is added to the share-based payments reserve over the vesting period of the securities.
+Upon exercise, the corresponding fair value related to the security is removed from the share-based payments reserve and added to share capital.
+Refer to note 18 for further details on these share-based payment plans.